-OSHA 1926 CFR Subpart CC Cranes and Derricks in Construction has updated requirements for power line clearance.
-Until now, there was little to no discussion until personnel or equipment got within 10 feet of overhead power lines.
+OSHA 1926 CFR Subpart CC Cranes and Derricks in Construction lists requirements for power line clearance.

 If the line is not de-energized (which is usually the case), the employee is required to conduct a meeting with the assembly/disassembly crew to review measures to prevent encroachment; they must use only non-conductive tag lines; and they must use a dedicated spotter, an elevated warning line/barrier in view of the operator, or an alarm/ automatic control system.

 Cranes cannot be assembled or disassembled below an energized power line or within the minimum distances referenced in Table A of a power line.